-96. Performance appraisals are prepared for several purposes, including for the purpose of giving notice to employees whose performance is deficient or unacceptable.
+- 102. Qualified employees covered by the Agreement shall be entitled to the protections afforded under the Peace Officers' Bill of Rights, Government Code Section 3309.
+The interpretation of Government Code Section 3309 shall not be subject to grievance or arbitration. - 103.
+Performance appraisals are prepared for several purposes, including for the purpose of giving notice to employees whose performance is deficient or unacceptable.
 Performance appraisal, including documents attached to the appraisals, shall be placed in the employee's official personnel file, and shall be removed only upon written authorization of the Sheriff, subject to the approval of the Civil Service Commission.

-II.F.
+II.E.
 WORK RULES

-- 97. This section addresses the application of the Sheriff's Department Policy and Procedure on "Work Rules," commonly known as Procedure Number 03-49 or "C-04," dated May 5, 1997. - 98.
-In the administration and application of department policy and procedure within the scope of bargaining, the following applies during the term of this agreement: - 99. (i.)
-If there is a conflict between C-04 and the Memorandum of Understanding ("MOU"), the MOU supersedes C-04; - 100. (ii.)
-C-04 may be enforceable via Article XII (grievance procedure) of C-04; - 101. (iii.)
+- 104. This section addresses the application of the Sheriff's Department Policy and Procedure on "Work Rules," commonly known as Procedure Number 03-49 or "C-04," dated May 5, 1997. - In the administration and application of department policy and procedure within the scope of bargaining, the following applies during the term of this agreement: - 106. (i.)
+If there is a conflict between C-04 and the Memorandum of Understanding ("MOU"), the MOU supersedes C-04; - 107. (ii.)
+C-04 may be enforceable via Article XII (grievance procedure) of C-04; - 108. (iii.)
 By July 1, 2015, the Department will present to the Union revisions of C-04 that either amends or eliminates C-04 in favor of new or revised policies.
 The union shall have the right to meet and confer over issues within the scope of bargaining in the revised C-04.
 Should the parties fail to reach an agreement on the above, the union may avail itself of the Charter impasse procedures contained in A8.590-5.
 Arbitrator Carol Vendrillo shall retain jurisdiction as neutral arbitrator and Chairperson to resolve such an impasse during the term of this Agreement.